How to Stop Depersonalization: Treatment & Ways to Cope

 When experiencing a mental health challenge, the first step towards healing is awareness.
 Awareness of the causes, symptoms, and treatment of depersonalization gives you the power to take steps to decrease the intensity or frequency of your experience.
 In this article, we will discuss the causes of depersonalization disorder, its symptoms, emotional regulation coping strategies, and potential treatment options.

-re-origin is a brain retraining program that helps people with chronic disorders that impact their daily lives.
+re-origin is a brain retraining program that helps people overcome symptoms of chronic health conditions like anxiety, depression, chronic pain, and sensitivities.
 By retraining the way you relate to and experience depersonalization, you can begin to reduce symptoms and start feeling reconnected to your body and life again.
+Learn about the re-origin program here.

 What Causes Depersonalization Disorder?